 Okay.
-I admit that I didn’t have a great shot of this picture.
+I admit that I could have captured that photo better.
 But as they say, looks can be deceiving.
 This philosophy can be also applicable with food.
 I don’t recall ever publishing a recipe related to South East Asian dishes.
 This is a first.
 My mother would make Thai chicken using the store bought spicy Thai peanut sauces.
 There is nothing wrong with that.
 I just feel it would be more adventurous to make your own which is not that difficult to do.
 This recipe is dedicated to her as she requested for a Thai peanut sauce recipe.

 The ingredients are very basic which is a huge plus for me.
 A lot of presumably exotic looking dishes only require one-step simple ingredients that most of you already have on hand.
 Since coconut is used in most South East Asian dishes, the recipe to making a peanut Thai sauce does require coconut milk.
 Due to my allergies to coconut, I had to forgo this condiment as use soy milk instead.
 The sauce,however, did come out a bit more watery than what I have liked.
 Don’t let my coconut allergy prevent you from using coconut milk though.
 Just because I can’t digest certain ingredients doesn’t mean you shouldn’t use them either.
 My peanut Thai sauce is a bit on the spicy side because I used hot sauce.
 If you don’t like spicy ingredients, you can leave that out.